Dusty173/2Lanes/README.md

 ## *You can visit the site TwoLanes!*

-*Try it for yourself at:* https://two-lanes.onrender.com
+*Try it for yourself at:* https://two-lanes.onrender.com **PLEASE NOTE Initial load time is long due to Render.com free instance's spinning down with inactivity**

 ## Database Layout: